Is seismic intensity really different than an earthquake's magnitude? Find out here!

 Magnitude and intensity are both related to the size of an earthquake, but they each measure different aspects.
 One is measured using seismometers; the others is felt.
 Let's use a lightbulb as an analogy.Go to Resource

 Magnitude and intensity are different, yet related concepts.
 The size of an earthquake, or magnitude, is a single value, while seismic intensity, a measure of the strength of shaking at a specific location, varies depending on location.
-Three learning options of different lengths (5, 15, and 45+ minutes) provide hands-on activities to understand an earthquake’s magnitude and intensity with a lightbulb analogy and compare factors that affect intensity.Go to Resource
+Three learning options provide hands-on activities to understand the differences between an earthquake’s magnitude and shaking intensity using different wattages of light bulbs, comparing factors affecting shaking intensity using USGS ShakeMaps and analyzing “Did You Feel It” personal accounts to create a shake map.Go to Resource

 The magnitude of an earthquake is a measure of its size.
 The Richter (or local) magnitude depends on the amplitude of the seismic waves.
 The moment magnitude depends on the physical parameters of an earthquake.
 Let's find out more!

 Magnitude (M) describes the size of an earthquake.
 The energy released in an earthquake relates to the difference in magnitude.
 Each step in magnitude represents a 32 times increase in the amount of energy released.

 Breaking spaghetti illustrates this concept.
 If a Pasta Quake M5 earthquake is one spaghetti noodle, 32 noodles is a M6 earthquake!
 And 1024 noodles is a M7 earthquake - try to break that with your hands!Go to Resource